 Open a web browser and enter the IP address of the agent virtual machine.

-Log in to the agent by entering the user name and password of your NetApp Support Site account.
+Log in to the agent with the customer’s NetApp Support Site account user name and password.

 Add the FlexPod devices that you want the agent to discover.